 l, , am an official of (subrecipient name), and I certify that: 1.
-I have the authority on behalf of Coronavirus Relief Fund as created in the CARES Act (subrecipient name) to certify receipt of the payment from the State of Michigan from the and PA 123 Section 103(2).
-2. 2.
-I understand the State of Michigan will rely on this certification as a material representation in issuing a School Aid CRF Funding Program payment to (subrecipient name).
-3. 3(subrecipient name), has received payment for the eligible expenditures listed in the program guidance and other Treasury documentation and will be used only to cover those costs.
-4. Program funds provided pursuant to this guidance a collections. nd certification cannot be used as a revenue replacement for lower than expected tax or other revenue 5.
+I have the authority on behalf of Coronavirus Relief Fund as created in the CARES Act (subrecipient name) to certify receipt of the payment from the State of Michigan from the tand PA 123 Section 103(2).
+2. I understand the State of Michigan will rely on this certification as a material representation in issuing a District COVID-19 Costs Program payment to (subrecipient name).
+3. (subrecipient name), has received payment for the eligible expenditures listed in the program guidance and other Treasury documentation and will be used only to cover those costs.
+4. .
+Program funds provided pursuant to this guidance and certification cannot be used as a revenue replacement for lower than expected tax or other revenue collections.
 5. Program funds received pursuant to this guidance and certification cannot be used for expenditures for which the school district has received any other federal funds or emergency COVID-19 supplemental funding (whether state, federal, or private in nature) for the same expense.
-6. Program funds received pursuant to this guidance an nd certification cannot be used to subaward funds to another subrecipient or local unit of government.
-7. (subrecipient name) to comply with all applicable provisions and requirements corresponding to , Relief, and Economic Securities Act, Public Law 116-136 or Uniform Guidance 2 CFR 200.
-8. that does not comply with the Coronavirus Aid, Relie returned to the State of Michigan.
-Any funds that ar inaccurate, nonqualifying, or fraudulent information (subrecipient name) that any funds received under this act and incurred in any manner ef, and Economic Securities Act, Public Law 116-136 or Uniform Guidance 2 CFR 200, as applicable shall be re provided by the State of Michigan under the School Aid CRF Funding Program that are found to be based on will be returned to the State of Michigan.
-Funds provided under the District COVID-19 Costs Program must sued on what constitutes a necessary expenditure as described in the guidance for the U.S. Treasury Coronavirus ues/cares/state-and-local-governments.

-9. The governing body has been notified of the submission of this report, and are aware of the Federal statutes, regulations and terms and conditions of the grant award.
+6. Program funds received pursuant to this guidance and certification cannot be used to subaward funds to another subrecipient or local unit of government.
+7. (subrecipient name) to comply with all applicable provisions and requirements corresponding to Relief, and Economic Securities Act, Public Law 116-136 or Uniform Guidance 2 CFR 200.
+8. 3.
+Further, I understand and agree on behalf of (subrecipient name) that any funds received under this act and incurred in any mann that does not comply with the Coronavirus Aid, Relief, and Economic Securities Act, Public Law 116-136 or Uniform Guidance 2 CFR 200, as applicable shall be returned to the State of Michigan.
+Any funds that are provided by the State of Michigan under the District COVID-19 Costs Program that are found to be based or inaccurate, nonqualifying, or fraudulent information will be returned to the State of Michigan.
+Funds provided under the District COVID-19 Costs Program must adhere to official federal guidance issued or to be issued on what constitutes a necessary expenditure as described in the guidance for the U.S. Treasury Coronavi Relief Fund at https://home.treasury.gov/policy-issues/cares/state-and-local-governments .
+9. The governing body has been notified of the submis ssion of this report, and are aware of the Federal statutes, regulations and terms and conditions of the grant award.

 I certify under the penalties of perjury set forth in Michigan Penal Code, MCL 750.423, that I have read the above certification and my statements contained herein are true and correct to the best of my knowledge.

-By:
+Ву: - -

 Signature:

 Title:

 Date: